What’s the difference between a red and a yellow permit?

-Can I park in the loading zones outside my dorm overnight?
+Can I park in the loading zones outside my hall overnight?

 No, the loading zone is for loading and unloading your vehicle only.
 Parking over the posted time limit may result in a citation.

-Where can I park when moving in/out of my dorm?
+Where can I park when moving in/out of my hall?